hfxdanc/DBeaver/README.md

 #### Configure DBeaver

-On Fedora use Gnome Software tool, search for "Dbeaver" and install (tested using the Flathub [User] install source).
+On Fedora use Gnome Software tool, search for "Dbeaver" and install (tested using the Flathub [User] install choice).
 Follow this by searching for "MariaDB Client" and install.

 - [ ] Launch DBeaver and create a new connection.